BestTimesToVisit.com Logo

 food

-Embrace the hot dogs!
-Bæjarins Beztu Pylsur is legendary for a reason, and it's a delicious and budget-friendly way to grab a quick bite.
-Order it 'eina með öllu' (one with everything) for the full Icelandic experience – raw onions, crispy fried onions, ketchup, sweet mustard, and remoulade.
+Embrace the hot dog!
+Seriously, Bæjarins Beztu Pylsur is a Reykjavik institution and a delicious, budget-friendly meal.
+Order it 'eina með öllu' (one with everything) for the full experience – raw onions, crispy fried onions, ketchup, sweet mustard, and remoulade.

 culture